Gary teacher providing warmth during winter

 For Andreshak, this collection drive is about “giving back and being inspired.”
 He learned that from his parents, Vernon and JoAnn Andreshak of Schererville.
 The couple is retired but continues to help their son by collecting and storing donations.

-Eric Worthington, in is first year as Glen Park Academy principal, called the coat drive a “great thing.
+Eric Worthington, in his first year as Glen Park Academy principal, called the coat drive a “great thing.
 Brian has a good heart and this has become his passion.”

 Those wishing to donate may do so through Andreshak's Facebook page.
 Donations may also be dropped off at Glen Park Academy, 5002 Madison St., or at Andreshak’s home in Whiting at 1556 Center St.